dull-bird/pdf_toc/readme.md

 Note:

-- 4-level titles are supported now (I guess enough for most cases).
+- Any level titles are supported now.
 - [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/document.html#Document.set_toc) has some rules of TOC:
   - It will delete the previous TOC and create a new one.
   - level is a integer (> 0) which must be 1 for the first item and **at most 1 larger than the previous one**.